poltushar/Todo-summary-Assignment/README.md

 * **LLM Prompt Engineering:** A simple prompt is used for Cohere to instruct it on summarizing the list of to-do items.
 This can be further refined for better results.
 * **Notification System:** A simple notification component in React provides immediate feedback to the user about operations.

-## Deployed URL (Optional)

-[Link to your deployed application if available, e.g., on Vercel, Netlify, Render, etc.]